zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

 Duration: 10 minutes

-In this exercise, you will update the `Contoso.Web` web application to connect to your newly deployed API App and then deploy the web app into Azure App Services.
+In this exercise, you update the `Contoso.Web` web application to connect to your newly deployed API App and then deploy the web app into Azure App Services.

 ### Task 1: Add API App URL to Web App Application settings

-In this task, you will prepare your Web App to work with the API App by adding the URL of your published API App to the Application Settings of your Web App, using the Azure Cloud Shell and Azure CLI.
+In this task, you prepare your Web App to work with the API App by adding the URL of your published API App to the Application Settings of your Web App, using the Azure Cloud Shell and Azure CLI.

 1. In the [Azure portal](https://portal.azure.com), select the Azure Cloud Shell icon from the menu at the top right of the screen.